Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - **Image Status Handling**: Backend uses the new status values (`unprocessed`, `in_progress`, `ready_for_review`, `approved`, `rejected`, `skip`) instead of the legacy `in_progress_auto`, `in_progress_manual` and `completed`.
-- **Automatic Status Updates**: Image status now syncs with mask layers.
-Adding or committing layers moves the image to `in_progress` (unless it is `skip`), and removing all layers reverts it to `unprocessed`.
-Interactive predictions alone no longer change the status.
+- **Automatic Status Updates**: Image status syncs with mask layers.
+Adding or committing layers moves an `unprocessed` image to `in_progress` (unless it is `skip`), and removing all layers reverts it to `unprocessed`.
+Once an image is marked `ready_for_review` or beyond, its status is no longer changed automatically.
+Interactive predictions alone do not alter the status.
 - **Status Reversion**: When all mask layers are removed from an image, its status automatically reverts to `unprocessed`.
 - **Image Pool Refresh**: Status update events now trigger the image pool to reload so changes are visible immediately.